 I don't think this hiatus will last forever--just however long it takes for me to reset.
 But if it does last forever, I'm not fussed about it.
 Jesus doesn't judge me based on my Bible knowledge or amount of reading.
 I'm learning that now.
 I don't have to have the Bible to have Christ.

 I didn't just stop reading my Bible; I'm breaking down all the Christian habits I formed over the years.
 I let prayer happen whenever it happens.
 I'm okay with only half-hearing the sermon and not remembering the message 30 minutes later; instead I listen to Jesus.* I use words my mother doesn't like.
-I'm challenging the traditional views on homosexuality and international aid I was raised with.
+I'm challenging the traditional views on sexuality and international aid that I was raised with.

 I'm finding freedom.